 The soles are among the most important parts of the safety shoes and are therefore described in the EN standards.
 Such as the profile surface, the profile depth and the thickness between the profile and oil resistance of the sole are described herein.
 It is important that the correct sole is chosen in function of the surface on which work is being done.
 The sole is tired enough to have slip resistance and allow natural walking.
 The most common soles are polyurethane soles and soles of rubber.

-PU outsoles are glued or sprayed.
-Pumping is the most sustainable solution especially when it comes to attachment to the safety shoes.
-PU outsoles are heat resistant to approximately 100 ° C and have excellent temperature insulating properties.
-PU is known for its flexibility and is ideal for people who like walking on supple soles.
+PU outsoles are glued or sprayed on.
+Spraying is the most durable solution, especially when it comes to adhesion to safety shoes.
+PU outsoles are heat resistant up to approx. 100 ° C and have excellent thermal insulation properties.
+PU is known for its flexibility and is ideal for people who like to walk on flexible soles.
 The PU soles are suitable for lighter to medium industrial work.

 TPU (thermoplastic polyurethane) outsoles have the same properties as the PU outsoles, but it is not heat-resistant, but is hardwearing and very comfortable as shoe sole.

-The rubber sole can also be glued or sprayed, also for this spraying is always more durable.
-They are heat resistant to over 300 ° C. In addition, they are well resistant to damage by sharp objects, petrol, oil and acids.
-The outsole can be combined with a penetration resistant midsole.
-The weight of the rubber outsole is relatively much higher than the PU sole.
+The rubber sole can also be glued on or sprayed on, but spraying on is always more durable.
+They are heat resistant up to over 300 ° C. In addition, they are highly resistant to damage from sharp objects, petrol, oil and acids.
+The outsole can be in combination with a penetration resistant midsole.
+The weight of the rubber outsole is relatively much higher compared to the PU sole.
 Each brand has its own name for the different types of soles.
-If you want more information about a particular sole, please Contact us.
+If you want more information about a particular sole, please contact with us.

 Your toes need sufficient freedom of movement.
 A well-fitting and fitting shoe is the absolute basis for a healthy body.
 A width is a relation between length and width of the foot.
 Each foot therefore has a width (width) in addition to a certain length (size).
 A safety shoe that is too narrow does not run after wearing because of the steel nose.
 Too narrow remains too narrow.
 Being able to offer different widths on safety shoes is therefore very important.
 Various brands have different widths in their range.
 If a shoe has different widths than this is with the shoe.